theModernSurrealist/vmpc-fltk/docs/install.rst

 MacOS
 +++++
 The MacOS installer deploys universal binaries, compatible with Intel and Apple Silicon systems, in standalone, VST3 and AU formats.
-Plugins are installed in :code:`/Users/you/Library/Audio/Plug-Ins`.
+Plugins are installed in :file:`/Users/you/Library/Audio/Plug-Ins`.

 Windows
 +++++++
 The Windows installer deploys 64 bit binaries on 64 bit systems, and 32 bit binaries on 32 bit systems, in standalone and VST3 formats.
-The VST3 is installed into :code:`C:\Program Files\Common Files\VST3` on 64 bit systems, :code:`C:\Program Files (x86)\Common Files\VST3` on 32 bit systems.
+The VST3 is installed into :file:`C:\\Program Files\\Common Files\\VST3` on 64 bit systems, :file:`C:\\Program Files (x86)\\Common Files\\VST3` on 32 bit systems.

 .. admonition:: Important note for Windows users